Robert Nozick’s Political Philosophy

 5.2.
 An Independent Route to the Minimal State

-The role of the framework in sustaining a discovery procedure brings us to the second main purpose of “Utopia”.
+The role of the framework in sustaining a discovery procedure brings us to the second main purpose of the “Utopia” chapter.
 This is the provision of an independent vindication of the minimal state—one that specifically does not depend on “the moral arguments for individual liberty” (309 footnote*) offered in Parts I and II of Anarchy, State, and Utopia.
-Although the activities of the framework are described in terms of protecting the rights that are affirmed in early parts of the book, the utopian advocacy of the framework does not rely upon the validity of those rights.
+Although the activities of the framework are described in terms of protecting the rights that are affirmed in early parts of the book, Nozick’s utopian advocacy of the framework does not rely upon the validity of those rights.
 Rather, that advocacy turns on a general endorsement of utopian aspiration combined with the core epistemic claim that, given our ignorance, the only sensible route to utopia is the discovery procedure that the framework sustains.

 There is, however, an apparent problem with Nozick’s independence claim.
 Nozick distinguishes among three sorts of utopians.
-There are “existential utopians” who have a particular utopia in mind for themselves and others who will be drawn to it but have no problem with yet others being drawn to different utopia.
-There are “missionary utopians” who hope “to persuade or convince everyone to live in one particular kind of community, but will not force them to do so”.
+There are “existential utopians” who have a particular utopia in mind for themselves and others people who will be drawn to it but have no problem with yet others being drawn to different utopia.
+There are “missionary utopians” who hope “to persuade or convince everyone to live in one particular kind of community, but will not force them to do so.”
 And there are “imperialistic utopians” who countenance “the forcing of everyone into one pattern of community” (319–320).
-While existential utopians will embrace the framework and missionary utopians will (less heartily) support it, imperialistic “will oppose the framework as long as some others do not agree with them” (320).
-Nozick’s response to the imperialist is to say “Well you can’t satisfy everyone, especially if there are those who will be dissatisfied unless not everybody is satisfied” (320).
-The suggestion—never explicitly stated by Nozick—is that the imperialist pursuit of utopia is to be suppressed by the framework precisely because it is impermissibly coercive.
-But, if so, the justification for this crucial operation of the framework must appeal to some of “the moral arguments for individual liberty” from which Nozick wants his utopia argument to be independent.
+While existential utopians will embrace the framework and missionary utopians will (less heartily) support it, imperialistic utopian “will oppose the framework as long as some others do not agree with them” (320).
+Such imperialists will not merely deny that the framework is inspiring.
+They will also be prepared to violate the key norms that constitute the framework.

 Bibliography